Rédélé and the LA icon:

 the Goldstein House

-Los Angeles is not just sun, palm trees and Venice Beach: it is the city that makes contemporary art and avant-garde design its strength.
+Los Angeles is not just sun, palm trees and Venice Beach: it’s the city where contemporary art and avant-garde design are recognized as major focal points.

-For the new video-photographic campaign, Rédélé has chosen an exceptional, iconic and exclusive location, desired by the best directors, photographers and top models in the world: we talk about the Goldstein House, the villa that hides in the hills of Beverly Hills, designed in 1961 by architect John Lautner, a disciple of Frank Lloyd Wright.
+Rédélé’s new video-photographic campaign has an exceptional, iconic and exclusive location, desired by the best directors, photographers and top models in the world.
+We’re talking about the Goldstein House, tucked away in Beverly Hills and designed in 1961 by architect John Lautner, a disciple of Frank Lloyd Wright.

 Goldstein Residence, Beverly Hills

-Chosen by the Coen brothers for the shooting of the film “The Big Lebowski”, by Snoop Dogg and Pharrell Williams for their music videos, and by photographers like Helmut Newton, Michel Comte and Mario Testino for photographic shots
+Goldstein residence dominates the surrounding landscape with a breathtaking view that embraces the city from the beaches of Santa Monica to Downtown LA.
+No wonder the Coen brothers chose the site for the shooting of the film “The Big Lebowski”, Snoop Dogg and Pharrell Williams for their music videos, and photographers Helmut Newton, Michel Comte and Mario Testino for their photo shoots that have made their mark in the history of photography.

-The place to be, and Rédélé could not be there.
+The place to be, and Rédélé could not help but be there.

-Not only that: the Goldstein House also stands out for its tropical jungle and for the light work of artist James Turrell, “Above Horizon”, a concrete room on the side of the hill with luminous openings on the ceiling that allow light to sound in the space.
+But it doesn’t stop there: The Goldstein House also stands out for its tropical jungle and the skyscape “Above Horizon”, a work on light by artist James Turrell.
+A concrete room built on the side of the hill with luminous openings in the ceiling allow carefully calibrated light to play in the space.

 Rédélé and the Beauty

-With sharp corners and edges, the Goldstein House is a masterpiece of architecture that combines innovative design and lush greenery.
-We, too have created a masterpiece, with the best Rédélé ever.
+Featuring sharp corners and edges, the Goldstein House is a masterpiece of architecture that combines innovative design and lush greenery.
+In the same vein, Rédélé eyewear has created a true masterpiece of design.

-Lightness, comfort and technical innovation are the main features of our frames, which express creativity, passion and attention to detail.
-Men’s, women’s and unisex, technological and lightweight, the new models enhance the personality of the wearer, thanks to the perfect combination of lines and colors that are unique and never predictable.
+Rédélé frames are synonymous with lightness, comfort and technical innovation which together express the creativity, passion and attention to detail that drives the brand.
+Be it men’s, women’s or unisex, technological and lightweight, the new eyewear models enhance the personality of the wearer, thanks to the perfect combination of lines and colors that are unique and never predictable.

 The actor Jeff Bridges in the movie “The Big Lebowski”